sejal-jagtap/de_airflow_windows/README.md

 This repository contains an Apache Airflow project that implements an ETL pipeline to ingest, transform, and load movie data into a PostgreSQL database.
 It processes raw movie and ratings CSV files, merges the data, loads it into the database, and runs analysis queries.

+## Disclaimer

+**NOTE: This is a Windows setup.**
+This project and its Docker Compose configuration are tailored to run Airflow and related services on a Windows environment, utilizing Docker Desktop with Windows-specific considerations.

 ## Repository Structure

 - `dags/`: Contains Airflow DAGs including the main `movies_pipeline.py`.